plone/training/docs/mastering-plone/configuring_customizing.md

 1. Security

-The following controlpanels are so far only available in the backend:
+The following control panels are so far only available in the backend:

 1. Errors
 2. HTML Filtering

 ### Advanced

-The following controlpanels are so far only available in the backend:
+The following control panels are so far only available in the backend:

 1. Caching
 2. Configuration Registry